This easy honey bun cake is sweet, tangy, and has a delicious brown sugar crumble center with a creamy glaze for the perfect finishing touch.

 If there is no honey, then what is in a honey bun cake recipe?
 The cake is made with yellow cake mix, extra eggs, oil, and yogurt, which cuts through some of the sweetness.
 A brown sugar and cinnamon crumble filling bakes into the crust and a powdered sugar glaze is the perfect finishing touch.

 Honey bun cakes are traditionally topped with pecans, but you can definitely skip the nuts.
 You could also add some honey-roasted peanuts to the top of the cake.
 These would add a little crunch and get some of the namesake honey into the recipe!
-No matter the topping, this honey bun cake is an easy, delicious, crowd-pleasing recipe just like my Cannoli Cake.
+No matter the topping, this honey bun cake is an easy, delicious, crowd-pleasing recipe.

 See recipe card below this post for ingredient quantities and full instructions.